-- The renaming and restructuring of Department of Disinvestment was announced by the Finance Minister in his 2016-17 budget speech.
+- The renaming and restructuring of the Department of Disinvestment were announced by the Finance Minister in his 2016-17 budget speech.

-- As a follow up, the Dept of Disinvestment has been renamed as Department of Investment and Public Asset Management or ‘DIPAM’ but it continues to function under the Ministry of Finance.
+- As a follow-up, the Dept of Disinvestment has been renamed as the Department of Investment and Public Asset Management or ‘DIPAM’ but it continues to function under the Ministry of Finance.

-- Aim of DIPAM: Efficient management of centre’s investments in equity including its disinvestment in central public sector undertakings (CPSU).
+- Aim of DIPAM: Efficient management of center’s investments in equity including its disinvestment in central public sector undertakings (CPSU).

-i) Advice the government in the matters of financial restructuring of CPSUs.
+i) Advice the government in matters of financial restructuring of CPSUs.

 ii) Attracting investment through capital markets.